ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+reading the poem and letting each one guess who
 i&lt; the author of th± different lines.
 Then refer
 to the key given below and see who is right.
 l_Why all this toll for triumphs of an hour?